CP1401/Practicals/prac_02/README.md

 neatly lined up output with a fixed number of decimal positions for the above programs, especially the deep sleep one.

 # Deliverables

-This section summarises the expectations for marking in this practical.
-Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 **Files required:**